What is Glasswall CDR?

 Sanitize

 The structure is surgically removed from the managed document.
-The removal is logged in the Analysis report.
+The removal is logged in the analysis report.
 This is achieved by not tagging the structure for regeneration.
 The Glasswall Embedded Engine applies configurable content management policies to PDF, MS Office files, SVG, WebP and GeoTiff.
-The sanitization options available are detailed below:

-Now the expected data structures have been semantically validated, the stream is written out to the new version of the file.
-Finally, the file is regenerated on a data-by-data structure basis.
-The engine walks the tree and writes out the file as it goes.
+After validating the expected data structures, the stream is written to the new file version.
+The file is regenerated based on its data structures, with the engine traversing the tree and writing out the file accordingly.

 Was this article helpful?